NomiChirps/tplp2/README.md

 ls -lh bazel-bin/tplp/firmware.uf2
 ```

-## Shopping list

-- 2 more TB6612 drivers (1 for the other steppie, 1 for DC motors)

 ## TODO / Notes

 - [ ] stepper driver: should coils be set to freewheel (LL) or short-brake (HH) at the top of each command cycle? maybe experiment with it.